symfony/symfony-docs/book/internals/event_dispatcher.rst

 and pass it to the dispatcher.
 The dispatcher then passes this same instance to each of the listeners of the event.
 If you don't need to pass any information to your listeners, you can use the default ``Symfony\Component\EventDispatcher\Event`` class.
-Most of the time, however, you'll *will* need to pass information about the event to each listener.
+Most of the time, however, you *will* need to pass information about the event to each listener.
 To accomplish this, you'll create a new class that extends ``Symfony\Component\EventDispatcher\Event``.

 In this example, each listener will need access to some pretend ``Order`` object.
 Create an ``Event`` class that makes this possible: